Table of Contents

-Last year was the “worst year on record” in terms of data breaches with Risk Based Security reporting that more than 15.1 billion records were exposed.
-Instead of focusing on credit card data, hackers most frequently go after your access credentials, especially passwords.
+Last year was the “worst year on record” regarding data breaches, with risk-based security reporting exposing more than 15.1 billion records.
+Instead of focusing on credit card data, hackers frequently go after your access credentials, especially passwords.

 Considering many of us re-use passwords across multiple accounts, this issue is a ticking time bomb.
-Two-factor authentication (2FA) is an invaluable tool that will help you protect your WordPress account.
+Two-factor authentication (2FA) is an invaluable tool that will help you protect your WordPress account from these security vulnerabilities.

 WordPress is the most popular CMS in the world, with 61.8% of the CMS market share.
-This is more than Joomla, Drupal, Squarespace and Wix combined.
+This is more than Joomla, Drupal, Squarespace, and Wix combined.
 The appealing thing about WordPress is that it’s very user-friendly, even for beginners.
 However, it also poses a problem as many users don’t secure their accounts with the correct permissions or by patching.
+Adding an extra layer of security to your WordPress 2FA login is essential for comprehensive security hardening

 Adding an extra layer of security to your WordPress 2FA login is essential.

-It requires you to enter an additional code as well as your password to access your account.
+You must enter an additional code and your password to access your account.
 The whole point of the process is that it combines something you know – your password – with something you own.
 Typically, it comes in the form of an app or text message.

 Best WordPress 2FA Plugins